Contributor: Heather Cameron. Lesson ID: 13858

 In most formal papers, you make a claim and need to defend this claim.

-In order to effectively do so and maintain an objective tone, you should avoid providing your own opinions blatantly.
+To effectively do so and maintain an objective tone, you should avoid providing your own opinions blatantly.
 By supporting your claims with facts, the reader will be more likely to trust your argument and find it convincing.

 I like summer the most since I get to eat ice cream at Mulberry Farms.